Boobie Miles

 James Earl "Boobie" Miles Jr. (born April 16, 1970) is an American former high school football running back for Permian High School in Odessa, Texas.
 He was a primary subject in the book Friday Night Lights: A Town, a Team, and a Dream by Buzz Bissinger, and the movie inspired by the book.
 Miles is a major figure in Bissinger's book as one of the top high school running backs in Texas.
-He was heavily recruited by dozens of top college football schools, but his promising career was derailed by a knee injury.
+He was heavily recruited by dozens of top college football schools, but his promising career was derailed by a severe career ending ACL injury.

 Early life

 Miles was born en route to St. Luke's Hospital in Houston with a police escort on April 16, 1970.
 He lived with his parents until he was three when his mother left him with his maternal grandmother in Houston and moved permanently to Oklahoma without him.
-Around the age of five Miles went to live with his father, James Sr. The elder Miles was working two jobs, as a truck driver and printing-plant labourer which left Miles lonely for most of the time.
+Around the age of five, Miles went to live with his father, James Sr. The elder Miles was working two jobs, as a truck driver and printing-plant labourer which left Miles lonely for most of the time.
 His father lost custody of Boobie when he started dating a woman who, Boobie says, physically abused him.
-He was placed in a foster home in the Houston area, and eight months later he was put in the care of his uncle L.V.
-Miles in Odessa, Texas.
-The two shared the house with L.V.'s wife, Ruby, and her three daughters.
+He was placed in a foster home in the Houston area and, eight months later, he was put in the care of his uncle L. V. Miles in Odessa, Texas.
+The two shared the house with L. V.'s wife, Ruby, and her three daughters.

-Miles started playing football for the Vikings, a Pop Warner football team that L.V. coached.
+Miles who was described as an overly energetic aggressive child, started playing football for the Vikings, a Pop Warner football team that L. V. coached.

 High school football career

-In Miles’ junior year in 1987, Miles rushed for 1,345 yards.
-Expectations were high every year at Permian High School and in 1988 the Associated Press, in its preseason predictions, had chosen Permian to win the state title based partly on the play of Miles.
+In Miles’s junior year in 1987, he rushed for 1,345 yards.
+Expectations were high every year at Permian High School; in 1988, the Associated Press, in its preseason predictions, had chosen Permian to win the state title based partly on the play of Miles.
 From the spring through the early fall of '88, Miles was heavily recruited by numerous top football schools.
 Letters came from Notre Dame, Florida State University, University of Nebraska–Lincoln, University of Houston, Texas A&M, Clemson University, Texas Tech, University of Oklahoma, Oklahoma State, Louisiana State University (LSU), Southern Methodist University (SMU), University of Southern California (USC), Purdue University, and University of Arkansas.
+Despite these prestigious scholarship offers, Miles was an instant Proposition 48 case due to his academic struggles and would have had to miss his freshman season.
+The most impressive game of his football career happened against Abilene Cooper High School in which on only eight carries scored three touchdowns which were 62, 67 and 80 yards respectively and accumulated a total of 232 rushing yards.
+Unbeknownst to Miles, his estranged father James Sr. was sitting in the bleachers watching the game and was deeply impressed and burst into tears by his son’s athletic ability.